goruvamahender1/java-backend-interview-prep/01-Must-Prepare/JenkinsKubernetes_Must_Prepare_Questions.md

-## Jenkins & Kubernetes Must Prepare Core Questions
+## Jenkins & Kubernetes Must Prepare Questions

 ---
 1. How to create pipeline and deploy in Jenkins?